VA Aid and Attendance

 How Can We Help Senior Veterans In Tarrant and Surrounding Areas?

 Most elder law attorneys have little to no experience with veterans benefits.
 Most veterans benefits representatives do not fully understand the legal aspects of planning.
-We have caring, knowledgeable accredited VA attorneys ready and willing to review your situation, explain the eligibility requirements, and lead you down the best path for you.
+At Brandy Austin Law Firm we have caring, knowledgeable accredited VA attorneys ready and willing to review your situation, explain the eligibility requirements, and lead you down the best path for you.
 We understand each family has individual needs and we can go over all available options during your free consultation.
 To arrange a free consultation with an veteran aid lawyer Arlington, TX residents trust on our team, please call 800-958-4948 or complete our online form.